Lauren Taylor (actress)

-Lauren Alexandra Taylor (born June 16, 1998) is an American actress and singer.
-She is known for playing one of the lead characters, Shelby, on the 2015–2016 Disney Channel comedy series Best Friends Whenever.
+Lauren Alexandra Taylor (born June 16, 1998) is an American former actress and singer.
+She is best known for playing one of the lead characters, Shelby, on the 2015–2016 Disney Channel comedy series Best Friends Whenever.
 Taylor previously starred as Harper, Richie's older sister in the 2015 Netflix series Richie Rich.

 Life and career

 Taylor was born in Littleton, Colorado and grew up in San Diego, California.

 At the age of fourteen she opened for Wilson Phillips; she has also opened for Michael Bolton, Vanessa Williams, and Debbie Gibson.
-She is a regular at the House of Blues San Diego and House of Blues Sunset, and was one of the opening acts at the San Diego County Fair in Del Mar in 2015.
+She was one of the opening acts at the San Diego County Fair in Del Mar in 2015.

 Taylor has two brothers who are twins.
 In 2016, she was living with her mother and brothers in Southern California.